 All information these cookies collect is aggregated and therefore anonymous.

-On occasion we may share this information with analytics and search engine providers that assist us in the improvement and optimisation of our site.
+On occasion we may share this information with analytics and search engine providers that assist us in the improvement and optimisation of the website.
 Alternatively, we may work with third-party suppliers who place cookies on your device and report on "web analytics" information.
-Where such information is made available to us, we have listed these cookies below.

 e) Functionality cookies

-These are used to recognise users when they return to a website, enabling personalisation of content and user preferences, e.g. language or region.
+These are used to recognise users when they return to a website or app, enabling personalisation of content and user preferences, e.g. language or region.

-We use these cookies to recognise users when they return to a website.
-They enable the personalisation of content, the recognition of users and remember user preferences (for example, their choice of language or region).
-We use the information to improve our website and enhance our visitors' experience.
+We use these cookies to recognise visitors when they return to our website, as well as tracking a visitors location, enabling us to personalise website content and remember visitor preferences (for example, their choice of language or region).
+We use the information to improve our website and provide visitors with relevant content that is easy to find, enhancing their experience.

 f) Targeting cookies

-These record a user's visit to a website, the pages visited and the links followed, thereby tracking a user's movements which allows behavioural profiles to be created and used for targeted online advertising.
+These record a user's visit to a website or app, the pages visited and the links followed, thereby tracking a user's movements which allows behavioural profiles to be created and used for targeted online advertising.

-Below we set out in detail the cookies that we use on this website, their function and the data they collect.
+Below we set out in detail the cookies that we use, their function and the data they collect.

 For further information about Hotjar cookies please see: https://www.hotjar.com/legal/policies/privacy